Verge73/educenter-hugo/exampleSite/content/english/teacher/duis-rio.md

   4.8 only confirms that!
 Duis' Masters' Degree has been verified by Tutorify.
 image: "/images/teacher-3.png"
 course: Vlogging
+bio: |-
-bio: Master of Cinematography.
-Degree verified
+  Master of Cinematography.
+Degree verified.
+  Response time 7h.
 interest:
 - Personal growth
 - Philosophy